apapadakuni/EC504-Project-Final/README.md

 -------------------------------------------------------------------------------------
-How to run Simulations: (For large numbers, might take a while)
+How to run Simulations: (For large numbers, might take a while):

+Fibonacci Heaps: Run "g++ fibtest.cpp -o fibtest" to compile and name the executable file "fibtest" Then run "./fibtest.sh" to run the simulation.
+The runtimes are outputted on the scale of nanoseconds.